 - Files were deleted from the mobile app

 If you delete a file in the mobile app, it is automatically moved to the Trash on the Yandex.Disk server.

 - Files were deleted by one of the people who have access to your shared folder

 If you have a shared folder and granted others full access to it, that means that those people can change or delete files within that folder.
 If someone who has access to your shared folder deletes a file from it, then the file will automatically move to the Trash of both the person who deleted it and the folder's owner.
 Anyone else with access to the folder will not be able to restore the deleted file.

-- Files were deleted when connecting to WebDAV
+- Files were deleted when I was connected to WebDAV

-If you deleted files when connecting to WebDAV, then you can't restore them.
+If you deleted files when WebDAV was connected, then you can't restore them.
 These files don't end up in your Trash; they are deleted immediately from Yandex's servers.